-Agreements with a supplier are made in writing and lay down the rights and obligations of ATP and the supplier.
-The Supervisory Board's guidelines lay down a number of specific requirements for the contents of an outsourcing agreement, and special requirements apply in connection with the outsourcing of discretionary portfolio management and outsourcing of the IT area.
+Agreements with a supplier are entered into on a written basis and specifies the rights and obligations that ATP and the supplier each have.
+The policy of the Supervisory Board sets a number of specific requirements for the content of agreements on outsourcing of critical or important activities, just as special requirements are set for outsourcing of discretionary portfolio management and for outsourcing on the IT area.